 Selling to a Junkyard

 If you need some fast cash and have a junk car sitting in your driveway or one that’s no longer salvageable, one of the first things you should consider is selling to a junkyard.
 Many local junkyards are generally interested in purchasing cars that are no longer running.
 Often they want the vehicle to part it out for resale or to utilize all of the scrap metal it’s made out of.
 If you have a collectible or classic vehicle that you want to get rid of fast, you may get a little bit more cash for selling it to a junkyard than the average vehicle.
 But in general, most junk yards either pay by the size of the vehicle or one flat rate no matter what condition or year the vehicle is.
-If you’re asking yourself “where can I sell my car quickly and easily?” your local junkyard is a good place to call for a quick turn-around.
+If you’re trying to find good potential buyers your local junkyard is a good place to call for a quick turn-around.
 You will need the original clean title to the vehicle, with no liens.
 From there, after an agreed upon price, the junkyard will come to your house, give you a check or cash and haul the vehicle away.

 Parting out Your Car for Auction